HarvardPL/formulog/docs/logical_formulas.md

 For every non-formula type τ, there are two corresponding types that are used to represent τ-valued logical formulas.
-The first is `τ smt`, which represents a τ-valued formula, and `τ sym`, represents a τ-valued formula variable (it is sometimes helpful to distinguish between these two types).
+The first is `τ smt`, which represents a τ-valued formula.
+The second is `τ sym`, which represents a τ-valued formula variable (it is sometimes helpful to distinguish between these two types).

 Outside of logical formulas, the types τ, `τ smt`, and `τ sym` are treated as being distinct.
 However, within a formula, they are treated as being all the